shbcode/Agent-Security-Gauntlet/README.md

 # 🛡️ Agent Security Gauntlet

-A local, offline demonstration of defense-in-depth security patterns for LLM agents against indirect prompt injection attacks.
-Built with CrewAI and Streamlit.
+A local demonstration of multi-agent LLM governance for defending against indirect prompt injection attacks.
+Features an Adversarial Review Board (ARB) with 3 specialized LLM jurors orchestrated by CrewAI.

 ## What This Is

-The Agent Security Gauntlet is a theatrical, reliable demo that showcases how to protect LLM agents from prompt injection attacks using a multi-layered security approach.
-It demonstrates the **Plan → Approve → Act** workflow with real-time security monitoring and explainable defense mechanisms.
+The Agent Security Gauntlet demonstrates how to protect LLM agents from prompt injection attacks using an **Adversarial Review Board (ARB)** - a multi-agent governance system that evaluates every action before execution.
+The ARB uses 3 specialized LLM jurors with different security perspectives, orchestrated by CrewAI to make real-time security decisions with complete transparency.

 ## Why It Matters